pixelsdb/mini-pixels/java/README.md

 ## Prerequisites

 We develop and run Mini-Pixels (and also [Pixels](https://github.com/pixelsdb/pixels)) on Ubuntu 22.04.
 MacOS and other recent version of Linux distributions should also work.
-For MS Windows, you can try if you want, let us know if you get it work:)
+For MS Windows, you can try if you want, and let us know if you get it work:)
-This document only provides to instructions on Ubuntu.
+This document only provides the instructions on Ubuntu.

 Besides the OS, JDK 11 (or above) and Maven 3.8 (or above) are required to build Pixels.
 Earlier Maven versions may work but are not tested.